omise/omise-ios/README.md

 ## Contributing

 Pull requests, issues, and bugfixes are welcome!
-For larger changes, please pop on to our [forum](https://forum.omise.co) to discuss first.

 ## LICENSE